r-able/Oracle-SelfService/README.md

 # Oracle-SelfService

+For demo refer to [Replayable: Replay Your IT](https://r-able.com).

+Check out the [GitHub Docs](https://docs.github.com) for more information.
 Ansible-driven, closed-loop self-service automation for routine Oracle DBA work.
 Business users open a ticket — in **Jira Cloud** or **ServiceNow** — describing what they need (a new user, a password reset, a schema refresh,